karmab/kcli/docs/index.rst

      type: image
      url: http://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2

-It will only be downloaded only if not present

-If you point to an url not ending in qcow2/qc2 ( or img), your browser will be opened for you to proceed.
-Also note that you can specify a command with the *cmd* key, so that virt-customize is used on the template once it’s downloaded
+If you point to an url not ending in qcow2/qc2 (or img), your browser will be opened for you to proceed.
+Also note that you can specify a command with the *cmd* key, so that virt-customize is used on the template once it’s downloaded.

 disk
 ~~~~